-Kinesiology is a historical interest human life influence and has a basic to life impact in various Sports, exercise regimens and body care regimens play an important role in improving personal health and well-being.
+Kinesiology is a historical interest in human life influence and has a basic life impact in various sports, exercise regimens, and body care regimens that play an important role in improving personal health and well-being.

-Helps to understand the body’s motor control mechanisms and plays an important role in the evaluation of motor function. understands the interaction between motor control and cognitive function and applies it to motor function evaluation, training, and rehabilitation to help improve individual motor skills and manage health.
+Therefore, this journal helps to understand the body’s motor control mechanisms and plays an important role in the evaluation of motor function understands the interaction between motor control and cognitive function and applies it to motor function evaluation, training, and rehabilitation to help improve individual motor skills and manage health.
 It is used in various fields such as fitness and medical fields.

 Detail with a we recommend that potential authors review recent issues to determine whether their paper is appropriate to the journal.